huntdatacenter/docs/docs/governance/lagtun.md

 ## Resolutions

 **Lagtun gives recommendations on the development of HUNT Cloud in the form of resolutions.
 The is introduced with the intention to allow for an inclusive decision making process and multilateral cooperation.**
+### Passed resolutions

+Resolutions from previous Lagtuns are available in our [resolutions](/tingweek/resolutions) page .

 ::: tip

 [Click here to read our Lagtun resolutions >>](/tingweek/resolutions)
 :::

+### Propose new resolutions

+All users are welcome to propose resolutions for the next meeting through their representatives.
+You can find the representative list in the [resolution documents](/tingweek/resolutions), or you can [contact us](/contact) if you need help identifying your Lagtun representative.
+See [agenda](/tingweek/lagtun/#agenda) for more details.

 ### Consideration